OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 TopArea: Always visible, this area displays the player's Hero HP, current Gold, the Day counter, and active Trinkets.
 It also provides access to the game Menu.
 BottomArea: Always visible, this area houses the three Gacha Machines (Tier 1, 2, and 3).
 These machines are the player's constant interaction point for drawing and managing their GachaBall collections.
 ContentArea: This is the large central portion of the screen.
 Its content changes based on the player's current location or node.
 It fluidly transitions to show the battleground, the shop interface, the node selection map, or event narratives without ever leaving the main game screen.
 This creates a seamless, unified experience.
-ModalWindows: Modal windows that appear on top of the entire interface for focused tasks, such as inspecting a Gacha Machine's inventory or confirming a merge.
-These modal windows do not feature explicit 'close' buttons; they are designed to automatically dismiss if the player clicks anywhere on the screen outside the bounds of the modal window itself or any sub-windows spawned from it.
+Modal Windows: Modal windows appear for focused tasks, such as the **Run Inventory Window**, an **Inspection Window**, or a **Choice Window**.
+They overlay the current screen and must be dismissed to return to the main view.
+As a core interaction rule, they are closed by clicking anywhere on the screen outside their bounds.
 16.3 Core Interaction Model
 Single Click/Tap: The primary method for selecting an entity (Unit, Item) or activating a button but also used for tooltips on or even inspection windows for elements that can't be selected like Gacha machines, keywords, Status Effects icons, etc.
 Double click / clicking on the same selected element again / Right-Click / Long Press: Used to open inspection windows for an entity without performing an action.